Computerizer/BACKEND/README.md

   <img src="https://contrib.rocks/image?repo=Computerizer/BACKEND" />
 </a>

 > 👤 Above are all the contributors and team members in charge of Computerizer's Backend

+# Components
 - <a href='https://github.com/Computerizer/BACKEND/tree/main/Computerizer/Computerizer'> ROOT </a>
 - <a href='https://github.com/Computerizer/BACKEND/tree/main/Computerizer/Blog'> BLOG </a>
 - <a href='https://github.com/Computerizer/BACKEND/tree/main/Computerizer/Parts'> PARTS </a>